nexdigit

 What-is-an-SSD Image Credit Google

-4. Speed: How Fast Are NVMe and SSD?
+4. Speed: How Quick Are NVMe and SSD?

-When it comes to speed, there’s a clear winner between NVMe and SATA SSDs.
-NVMe drives are designed to provide extremely fast performance, while SATA SSDs offer more moderate speed.
+When it comes to speed, there is an obvious victor between NVMe and SATA SSDs.
+NVMe drives are built to achieve highly accelerated performance, whereas SATA SSDs provide more mid-level speed.

 • NVMe SSDs: These drives can reach speeds as high as 7000 MB/s (especially with PCIe 4.0).
 NVMe SSDs are perfect for demanding applications like gaming, video editing, 3D rendering, and data-intensive tasks that require fast read/write speeds.